Graduate Studies in the

 School of Music

-The School of Music offers both the Masters of Music as well as the Masters of Music Education.
+The School of Music offers the Masters of Music, the Masters of Music Education and

 Master of Music Education-concentrations in elementary music, choral music, instrumental music, special education,

 Master of Music-concentrations in Performance, Opera Performance, Chamber Music, Theory/Composition, Instrumental Conducting, Music History/Literature, Piano Accompanying and Piano Pedagogy.

 In addition to advanced studies on his/her instrument, the student who chooses the

 applied music option will develop a refined knowledge of the literature composed for

 that instrument and will also learn the pedagogy that has been developed for that